Judge says she’ll soon rule on congressional districts map | Times Leader

 McCullough said her decision and opinion will be ready by Friday at the latest and will include changes to the timeline for candidates to circulate nominating petitions — a three-week process that would otherwise begin Feb.
 15.

-McCullough is for a new map because Democratic Gov. Tom Wolf vetoed a set of congressional districts produced by the Republican-controlled General Assembly.
+McCullough is sorting through the competing proposals for a new map because Democratic Gov. Tom Wolf vetoed a set of congressional districts produced by the Republican-controlled General Assembly.

 New congressional districts must take into account the loss of a single seat because of Pennsylvania’s comparatively slow population growth.
 The state’s congressional delegation is dropping from 18 to 17 members.